|TI:GER Frequently Asked Questions (FAQs) for MBAs|

 - When will I be notified of my acceptance?

-- Applications are considered March through early June with interviews beginning in March.
+- Applications are considered until May 15th with interviews beginning in March.
 Applicants will be notified in mid-June.

 - What is Emory University Law School’s role in the program?

 - This is a joint program between Georgia Tech and Emory University Law School.
 There are two law students on each interdisciplinary team.
 Emory faculty is involved in teaching portions of the program, primarily intellectual property, contracts, licensing, and other law related topics.
 Additionally, nearly one half of the classes are held at the law school.

 - TI:GER requires each participant to take the three core courses, which are offered sequentially beginning in the fall of every year, and an optional fourth course if you are pursuing the Technological Innovation certificate.
 More information is available on the cirriculum website.

 - Do the required TI:GER® courses impact my electives?

 - Yes, the 9 required hours of TI:GER® credit will go toward your elective hours.
 You will need to take 12 credit hours to receive the TI:GER certificate.
 Full-time MBAs are recommended (not required) to substitute the TI:GER® course for one of the core courses and schedule that core course later in your program.
 Contact the TI:GER Program Director for more information.